sensel/morph-docs/docs/api.md

 ### Contact Data

-The Morph can sense 1 to 16 fingers (or styli) and will report the following information for each “touch”.
+A Sensel sensor can sense 1 to 16 fingers (or styli) and will report the following information for each “touch”.

 By default, ID, Coordinates, State, Total Force, and Area are reported.
 The additional contact parameters Ellipse, Deltas, Bounding Box, and Peak Force can be reported according to the four bit value of the Set Contact Bitmask.